rgovindjee/python-nbody/README.md

 Note that the sign of dx and dy is important!
 Here, dx and dy were both positive, resulting in positive values for $F_{1, x}$ and $F_{1, y}$.
 This makes sense if you look at the diagram: Saturn will exert a force that pulls the Sun to the right (positive $F_{1, x}$ ) and up (positive $F_{1, y}$).

-Next, let’s compute the x and y-components of the force that the Sun exerts on Saturn.
+Next, let’s compute the $x$ and $y$-components of the force that the Sun exerts on Saturn.
 The values of dx and dy are negated here, because we’re now measuring the displacement of the Sun relative to Saturn.
 Again, you can verify that the signs should be negative by looking at the diagram: the Sun will pull Saturn to the left (negative dx) and down (negative dy).

 $$F_{2, x} = \dfrac{F_2 \cdot (-1.3 \cdot 10^{12} \text{ m})}{1.5 \cdot 10^{12} \text{ m}} = -3.1 \cdot 10^{22} \text{ N}$$
 $$F_{2, y} = \dfrac{F_2 \cdot(-7.5 \cdot 10^{11} \text{ m})}{1.5 \cdot 10^{12} \text{ m}} = -1.8 \cdot 10^{22} \text{ N}$$